Demonstrate the highest levels of knowledge and skill and advance your career with an Advanced Specialist Diploma

 Histopathology Reporting application process - 2018 Intake

-1 June 2018 Update - The application window for the next intake on the dermatopathology, gastrointestinal tract pathology and gynaecological pathology pathways is now open.
-Applications must be received by Monday 20 August 2018 using the application form that can be found here.
+28 August Update - Following a recent meeting of the Conjoint Board the application window for the next intake on the dermatopathology, gastrointestinal tract pathology and gynaecological pathology pathways has now been extended.
+Applications must now be received by Friday 14 September using the application form that can be found here.